cyberbotics/webots/docs/discord/technical-questions-2020.md

 %end

 ##### David Mansolino [Moderator] 05/02/2020 05:28:40
-Hi `@dralorg`, the simplest solution is to temporarily convert the Youbot node in Base nodes (you can do this by right-clicking on the Youbot node in the scene-tree), this way you will be able to select the wheels in the scene-tree and read their position in 'position' tab of the nod editor: [https://cyberbotics.com/doc/guide/the-scene-tree#field-editor](https://cyberbotics.com/doc/guide/the-scene-tree#field-editor)
+Hi `@dradarean`, the simplest solution is to temporarily convert the Youbot node in Base nodes (you can do this by right-clicking on the Youbot node in the scene-tree), this way you will be able to select the wheels in the scene-tree and read their position in 'position' tab of the nod editor: [https://cyberbotics.com/doc/guide/the-scene-tree#field-editor](https://cyberbotics.com/doc/guide/the-scene-tree#field-editor)

-##### dralorg 05/02/2020 05:46:18
+##### dradarean 05/02/2020 05:46:18
 Amazing, I got the values that I needed, thank you `@David Mansolino`!

 ##### David Mansolino [Moderator] 05/02/2020 06:38:44